khuatbaonguyen123/Mentorship-Program/README.md

 ## 🌟 About the Mentorship Program

 This program is designed and led by **Mr Dao Vo**, current CTO of bbv Viet Nam.
-My growth has been supported by my Mr Dao and other mentors, who have all played vital roles in enhancing my technical skills and problem-solving abilities through thoughtfully designed projects and exercises.
+My growth has been supported by Mr Dao and other mentors, who have all played vital roles in enhancing my technical skills and problem-solving abilities through thoughtfully designed projects and exercises.

 ## 📂 Repository Structure